mwakad/Data-Driven-Decision-Support-for-Aircraft-Procurement/README.md

 ![Recommended Aircrafts ](https://github.com/user-attachments/assets/648f3ae1-2aae-45b3-b0d8-165fa7de2f44)

 ## Interpretation
 The analysis yields three recommendations on the aircraft models the company should procure and operate after entering the commercial aviation industry.
+The baseline and the modified model are explained in the index.ipynb file.

 <strong> The CESSNA-560XL aircraft is recommended for Executive/ Corporate flights: </strong> The baseline and modified model confirm the aircraft is safest for executive and corporate flights.

 <strong> The DEHAVILLAND DHC-8-311 aircraft is recommended for Business Flights: </strong> The baseline and modified model conform the aircraft is safest for business flights.